luiswirth/bsc-thesis/src/appendix.typ

 = Thesis Typst Source Code

-The thesis document itself has been written using the new modern type-setting language Typst, which can be found under #weblink("https://typst.app/")[typst.app].
+The thesis document itself has been written using the new type-setting language Typst, which can be found under #weblink("https://typst.app/")[typst.app].
-It is very similar to LaTeX, but aims to do things better and to elevate various points of frustration that are common in LaTeX.
+It is very similar to LaTeX, but aims to elevate various points of frustration that are common in LaTeX and to provide a more modern feel.

 The source code for this Typst document, is available on GitHub.
 #[